Golang plugins

 Explanation of the function loadFuncs:

-1. We build the plugin located in plugins/plugin.go into the file plugins/plugin.so
+1. We build the plugin located at plugins/plugin.go into the file plugins/plugin.so

 2. We open the plugin plugins/plugin.so